WendellXY/langcodec/README.md

 ## Status and Roadmap

-`langcodec` aims to be a universal, format-agnostic localization toolkit that simplifies working with diverse localization file formats.
-The current focus is on stabilizing core features, expanding format support, and developing a user-friendly CLI.
+`langcodec` is now available on [crates.io](https://crates.io/crates/langcodec).
+As a 0.x version, the API may evolve as development continues.
+The current focus is on expanding format support, improving the CLI experience, and building a robust ecosystem for localization tooling.
 We welcome your issues, feature requests, and discussions at the project's issue tracker.